ScriptEdcurriculum/shakespeare_Adv/README.md

 9. In speak.js, use the text to voice javascript API to speak a string of text.
 10. Back in main.js, use the function you just wrote to speak the joke as it's displayed.

-###4) Next Steps
-From here you can extend the project however you like!
-Feel free to come up with your own ideas, or implement some of the ideas below:

-####Potential Ideas
+##Bonus Criteria
+Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

-1. Add more Yo Mama jokes
+1. Make the same project but with motivational statements instead of Yo Mama jokes.
 2. Figure out a way so you don't reuse any of the jokes until the user has gone through them all (but keep their order random!).
-3. Make the same project but with motivational statements instead of Yo Mama jokes
 4. Make a magic 8-ball project that returns a different answer each time.
 If you're using a mobile device, you could have it give a different answer each time you shake or add an 8-ball animation each time it gives a new answer.
-5. Makes a test taker project that randomly returns A, B, C, or D for helping you fill in scantron tests.

-##Vocabulary

-* Application Program Interface (API) - A set of interfaces to interact another web-based resource.
-* GET Requests - A request to retreive data from another resource
-* POST Requests - A request to submit data to another resoure for processing
-* AJAX Requests - A technique to provide interactivity between the client and server without reloading the page
-* Client - The program that requests another service to perform an action
-* Server - The program that performs the action requested by the client's request
-* Endpoint - The URL where your service can be accessed by a client application reloading the page
+##Grading Criteria
+Your manager will be grading your capibility on this project based on [this rubric](assessment.md)

 ##How to Submit
 This project must be pushed back up to your repo on GitHub.
 Then you will share your link with the instructor

+To push to GitHub run the following commands in your terminal:
+`git status`
+`git add .`
+`git commit -m "example comment"`
+`git push origin master`

 ##Homework
 Instructor will assign homework based on progress in class.